coffee2code/silent-publish/readme.txt

 * Change: Overhaul how silent publishing is implemented
     * Instead of set `WP_IMPORTING` constant, unhook `_publish_post_hook()` from 'publish_post' action
     * No need to potentially save the value of the meta field
+* Change: Show the "Silent publish?" checkbox as checked but disabled once a post has been silently published
 * Change: Add nonce alongside checkbox
 * Change: Add `get_meta_key_name()` as getter for meta_key name, allowing for late filtering
 * Change: Prevent object instantiation of the class